 The colon contains the most gut bacteria of any part of the digestive tract.
 It is here that any undigested food is typically fermented by bacteria.
 However, in the case of small intestinal bacterial overgrowth, some food will also be fermented there.

 In the colon, soluble fiber is fermented by friendly bifidobacteria into short-chain saturated fatty acids that are transported to the liver and other cells.
-However, bifidobacteria-produced butyrate serves as “food” for the cells lining the colon.
+Bifidobacteria-produced butyrate serves as “food” for the cells lining the colon.
 Butyrate strengthens these cells and makes the colon wall impervious to translocating gram-negative endotoxins and their highly inflammatory lipopolysaccharide cell-wall remnants.
-In other words, if you want to reduce endotoxemia from the colon, you want plenty of butyrate.
+In other words, if you want to reduce endotoxemia from the colon, you want bacteria producing plenty of butyrate.

 While colonic bacteria mainly ferment carbohydrates (fiber and undigested starches), other substrates that can feed bacteria in a healthy colon are glycoproteins (mainly from mucin), sugar alcohols (sorbitol and xylitol), fructose, pectins, gums and some proteins and amino acids.
 If you have trouble digesting milk sugar or lactose, it will end up in the colon where bacteria will produce plenty of gas as they ferment it.